Chiapas: Mid-20th century to 1990

 The 1980s saw a large wave of refugees coming into the state from Central America as a number of these countries, especially Guatemala, were in the midst of violent political turmoil.
 The Chiapas/Guatemala border had been relatively porous with people traveling back and forth easily in the 19th and 20th centuries, much like the Mexico/U.S. border around the same time.
 This is in spite of tensions caused by Mexico's annexation of the Soconusco region in the 19th century.
 The border between Mexico and Guatemala had been traditionally poorly guarded, due to diplomatic considerations, lack of resources and pressure from landowners who need cheap labor sources.
-The arrival of thousands of refugees from Central America stressed Mexico's relationship with Guatemala, at one point coming close to war as well as a politically destabilized Chiapas.
+The arrival of thousands of refugees from Central America stressed Mexico's relationship with Guatemala, at one point coming close to war, as well as a politically destabilized Chiapas.
 Although Mexico is not a signatory to the UN Convention Relating to the Status of Refugees, international pressure forced the government to grant official protection to at least some of the refugees.
 Camps were established in Chiapas and other southern states, and mostly housed Mayan peoples.
 However, most Central American refugees from that time never received any official status, estimated by church and charity groups at about half a million from El Salvador alone.
 The Mexican government resisted direct international intervention in the camps, but eventually relented somewhat because of finances.
-By 1990, it was estimated that there were over 200,000 Guatemalans and half a million from El Salvador, almost all peasant farmers and most under age twenty.
+By 1990, it was estimated that there were over 200,000 Guatemalans and half a million from El Salvador, almost all peasant farmers and most under the age of twenty.

 In the 1980s, the politicization of the indigenous and rural populations of the state that began in the 1960s and 1970s continued.
 In 1980, several ejido (communal land organizations) joined to form the Union of Ejidal Unions and United Peasants of Chiapas, generally called the Union of Unions, or UU.
-By 1988, this organization joined with other to form the ARIC-Union of Unions (ARIC-UU) and took over much of the Lacandon Jungle portion of the state.
-Most of the members of these organization were from Protestant and Evangelical sects as well as "Word of God" Catholics affiliated with the political movements of the Diocese of Chiapas.
+By 1988, this organization joined with others to form the ARIC-Union of Unions (ARIC-UU) and took over much of the Lacandon Jungle portion of the state.
+Most of the members of these organizations were from Protestant and Evangelical sects, as well as "Word of God" Catholics affiliated with the political movements of the Diocese of Chiapas.
 What they held in common was indigenous identity vis-à-vis the non-indigenous, using the old 19th century "caste war" word "Ladino" for them.